About Us

 Peer-reviewed Journals

-Funders and regulators are the first step in the research pipeline: they decide what counts as robust study design with high external validity and therefore which studies are funded and approved.
-It is for this reason that MESSAGE is first designing a policy for research funders and regulators.
-It is essential that other members of the research sector are involved in the policy design process as it will affect their work further down the pipeline and will inform how they design and implement their own policies in due course.
+Funders are the first step in the research pipeline: they decide what counts as robust study design and therefore which studies are funded and approved.
+It is for this reason that MESSAGE is first designing a policy for research funders.
+It is essential that other members of the research sector are involved in the policy design process as new policy principles should be mirrored across the research pipeline.

 To ensure the research sector is walking in step together, MESSAGE is bringing together stakeholders from across the sector to co-design a policy framework.
-The co-design process will occur over the course of four Policy Labs, held between May 2023 and April 2024.
+The co-design process occurred over the course of four Policy Labs, held between May 2023 and April 2024.

 A Policy Lab is a focused, collaborative workshop that brings diverse stakeholders together around a particular challenge.
 Discussions centre on developing new ideas and practical approaches to address the challenge, including understanding barriers and facilitators, with the ultimate aim of improving outcomes for users and patients.